Norma Torres: Early life and career

 Torres was born Norma Judith Barillas in Guatemala.
 When she was five, she and her uncle came to the United States; her mother died a year later.
 She originally arrived on a tourist visa, but became a legal resident in her teens and gained citizenship in 1992.

 Torres worked as a 9-1-1 dispatcher, and in 1994 led a campaign to require the hiring of bilingual 9-1-1 operators.
 She was an active member of AFSCME, serving as local 3090's shop steward.

+Early political activities

 She served on the Pomona city council before being elected the city's mayor in 2006.
 In 2008, Torres endorsed then-presidential candidate Barack Obama before Hillary Clinton withdrew from the race, and was a superdelegate to the Democratic National Convention.
 She was elected to the State Assembly in November 2008, filling the vacancy left by former legislator Nell Soto, who retired.
-She earned her bachelor's degree in labor studies from the now defunct National Labor College in Maryland in 2012.
+She earned her bachelor's degree in labor studies from the now-defunct National Labor College in Maryland in 2012.

 U.S. House of Representatives

 Torres was elected to the U.S. House of Representative for California's 35th congressional district in 2014, defeating Christina Gagnier (D) with 63.5% of the vote.
 She was reelected in 2016, defeating Tyler Fischella (R) with 72.4% of the vote.
-In 2018, Torres received 69.4% of the vote to defeat Christian Valiente (R), and in 2020, she defeated Republican Mark Cargile with 69.3%.
+In 2018, Torres received 69.4% of the vote to defeat Christian Valiente (R), and in 2020, she defeated Republican Mike Cargile with 69.3%.

+Tenure

 After being reelected to the House in November 2022, Torres accused President Nayib Bukele of El Salvador of interfering in her race.
 Bukele had urged voters to oppose Torres.